mcampora/skiagenda/README.md

     * fully deployed on AWS, use:
         * S3 for the Web content
         * DynamoDB as persistent layer
-        * Cognito to identiy users and associate reservations
+        * Cognito to identiy users and link reservations
-        * Lambda to process user requests
+        * Lambda functions to process user clicks
         * Cloudformation to automate setup
         * Fullcalendar and JQuery libraries in the UI
 * setup and tests